Don't worry, be happy.

 They can work really well as a regular part of a bedtime routine.
 A consistent prompt to empty the head of the day's cares before settling down for the night.
 That reliable mate that says 'sleep tight, I've got this'.

 And if there are no worries to feed?
 Don't let that become a concern (my daughter has worried that she has no worries to feed her pet, a little counterproductive!).
-In worry free times have found these little creatures will happily survive on hugs and the occasional odd sock.
+In worry free times we have found these little creatures will happily survive on hugs and the occasional odd sock.

 View all the Worry Eaters we stock here.